edicsonm/Building-a-real-time-data-platform-on-AWS/Module-1_Monitoring_For_Operations/README.md

 # Creating a Wordpress Web App Environment
 For our working environment, we will use a 2-tier Wordpress LAMP stack running on EC2 and MySQL on Amazon RDS.
+The EC2 instance is created with an IAM role attached, and bootstrapped with the SSM agent installed in user-data.
 A CloudFormation template has been provided for this workshop, which will automatically create this environment for the labs.
 As it takes about 10-12 min to create the stack, feel free to view the template while waiting.

 `Please verify that you are using the Sydney region in the console before proceeding!`

-## Creating a new EC2 Key Pair
+## 1. Creating a new EC2 Key Pair
 To SSH into our Web App EC2 instance, you will need to create and register a new key on AWS.
 We will use this later on during CloudFormation launch wizard to associate the key with the EC2 instance.

 <details>